BenjaminCarrel/Low-rank-Parareal/README.md

 - The plot of several problem sizes comes from `lyapunov/several_sizes.py`
 - The plot of several final times comes from `lyapunov/several_times.py`

-A nice animation of the algorithm's behaviour is made in `convergence_animation.py`
+A nice animation of the algorithm's behavior is made in `convergence_animation.py`

 ### Cookie